-The doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam and psychological evaluation will be done.

 Other tests may include:

-The goal of treatment is to get you return you to a healthy weight and to help you maintain that weight.
+The goal of treatment is to return to and maintain a healthy weight.
 A healthy weight is above 85% of your ideal weight.
-To achieve this, your intake of calories is gradually increased.
+To achieve this, the intake of calories is gradually increased.
 This can be accomplished through a number of interventions, including the following:

 A dietitian may be consulted to help you learn more about the components of a healthy diet.
-The dietician will also talk to you about reasonable weight goals and calorie goals.
+The dietitian will also talk to you about reasonable weight and calorie goals.

 In some cases, people with anorexia benefit from a combination of psychotherapy and antidepressant medication.
 In particular, selective serotonin reuptake inhibitors (SSRIs) are used.
 Used alone, antidepressant therapy is not an effective treatment for anorexia.